jmoffatt32/simple_go_network/README.md

 ### Flow of execution

 - main takes a command line argument to initialize a process of a given ID.
-- To do this, the program stores the ID number as a variable and creates a map from the .config file using theFetchConfig function from the config pkg.
+- To do this, the program stores the ID number as a variable and creates a map from the .config file using the FetchConfig function from the config pkg.
 - In addition to the map of the desired process information, main also obtains the min/max delay values from the .config file.
 - Next we launch the server as a go routine by calling the Server function from it's subsequent pkg with the proccess address, config map, and delay values as parameters.
 - To give time for the server to boot-up, the program sleeps for brief moment before launching the MainClient from it's subsequent pkg.